 This Android and iOS compatible smartwatch stands out for its handsome steel bezel which you rotate in order to toggle between apps.
 Some may prefer this more physical interface to the purely touch-screen smartwatches like the Apple Watch (our #2 pick.)
 The Gear S3 Frontier Smart is also a better choice for those who value traditional watch styling, and it displays a handsome clock face as its default screen.
 It’s IP68-rated for water and dust protection, meaning if a little water gets on it, it should be fine, but it’s not meant for prolonged swimming or water sports use.

 It does come with GPS, a heart rate and steps tracker, and a very clear, high resolution display screen.
 The GPS lets you store maps offline as well, a handy feature.
 Like with the Apple Watch, it has a step counter and heart rate tracking, though it lacks the Apple Watch’s heart rhythm/ 1-lead ECG feature.
 Where the Gear S3 does win out however, is in terms of battery life, as its battery lasts up to three days on a charge.
+While this is aimed at adults, it shares many of the same features of the best smartwatch for kids, so if it fits your child, they may as well wear it.

 The Apple Watch 4 is the go-to smart watch for iPhone users.
 It has the most apps available so far of any smart watch and it’s also the only smartwatch that’s designed specifically (and exclusively) for pairing with an iOS mobile device.
 For those looking to use their smartwatch as a fitness tracker, the Apple Watch 4 offers some stand out features like the virtual ECG, which claims to be able to spot atrial fibrillation, as well as sending you .pdfs that approximate 1-lead of an electrocardiogram.
 The Apple Watch 4 also has GPS and a sophisticated built-in accelerometer.